 Many anti-seizure medications also trigger serious side effects, which can make it undesirable to continue treatment.

-Recent studies have shown, however, that coconut oil can be as effective at reducing both the number of seizures and the likelihood of side effects.
+Recent studies have shown, however, that a low-carbohydrate ketogenic diet supplemented with coconut oil can be effective at reducing both the number of seizures and the likelihood of side effects.
 It’s not quite a cure, but it’s at least a step in the right direction.

 There’s a ton of anecdotal evidence suggesting that coconut oil can keep fleas and ticks from feasting on your dog.
 To date, there’s only been one study that we know of testing this hypothesis, but the results were promising.